OpenNebula/docs/source/marketplace/ova_management/import_ova.rst

 Requirements
 ================================================================================

-The import tool will asume that the provided OVA has been exported from a VMware environment, user must make sure that the provided OVA is compatible with VMware environments.
+The import tool will assume that the provided OVA has been exported from a VMware environment, user must make sure that the provided OVA is compatible with VMware environments.
 Other sources are currently not supported (i.e. Xen or VirtualBox).

 When converting an OVA you will need enough space both in the ``/tmp`` folder and in the destination DS where the disk images are going to be imported.